Lars418/net-info-api/README.md

 (I haven't included the `onLine` check on page load because - obviously - our page couldn't load if it would be offline.)

 ### Browser support
 I know I've mentioned it already but as of know the support isn't too great.
 Only Chrome and Opera _partially_ support this  API on desktop devices.
 The mobile support is a bit better (dumping around 66%), but Safari and Chrome on iOS don't support it (yet).
+More info on [caniuse.com](https://caniuse.com/#feat=netinfo)